baghtal/Scrypt-ScryptN-AutoSwitch/README.md

   -clubbby for the insipration
   -Paulbjl2 for some common sense checks and good ideas -http://www.clker.com/ for the free clipart :D

+  This version works with CGMiner / SGMiner / etc... or with CUDA Miner.
+Nothing has been build for CGWatcher yet...

 -Outline of work to do:
 1. JSON parse to check the API